undergrad-partner-school

 Student Population Diversity

-In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 36, and the number of Black American students was 608.
-189 undergrads at this school identified as Hispanic/Latino and 164 identified with more than one race.
-The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, as well as 9 American Indian or Alaska Native students.
+This school had 36 Asian students and 724 Afro-American students in 2025.
+226 undergraduates at this school identified as Hispanic/Latino and 172 identified with more than one race.
+The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
+There were also 3 students whose ethnicity is unknown.

 Cost